Some simple ingredients found in the kitchen may also benefit the skin when used topically. This may include oatmeal, milk, and more.

 Can kitchen skin care ingredients make the cut when compared to store-bought cosmetics?

 It’s important to remember that scientific research is limited in some cases, so it’s essential to exercise caution by using a patch test when trying any new ingredient on your skin.
-If you have a pre-existing skin condition, be sure to check in with your doctor or dermatologist.
+If you have a pre-existing skin condition, be sure to check in with a doctor or dermatologist.

 Still, there are plenty of items in the pantry that your skin may love.